A logbook loan is a way to borrow money using the value of your car as a guarantee that you will pay your logbook loan debt back to your creditors.

 You may find better alternatives that could help you with your debt problem.
 Here are a few we have listed below:

 - Credit card – This is often a better alternative if your need to borrow is not a considerable amount.
 All credit cards have varying interest rates and offer credit to people with different circumstances.
 It is essential to check the APR on the credit cards and see whether it is a better alternative than taking out a logbook loan.
 Ensure you avoid credit card debt.

 - Homeowner loan – This is a form of borrowing in which you use your home as collateral.
 This is especially good if you need to borrow a more considerable amount than what a logbook loan offers you.
 However, as you take out a loan under your home, your house will be at risk if you do not repay.

 - Debt Consolidation – This could be good if you have a lot of debt and want to clump them all into one monthly repayment.
 Read more about debt consolidation in our helpful guide.

-- Speak to a Money Advisor – Often, financial help can be mind-boggling, and it is often hard to make an informed decision, especially if you have money worries on your mind.
+- Speak to our team – Often, financial help can be mind-boggling, and it is often hard to make an informed decision, especially if you have money worries on your mind.
 Please speak to one of our helpful advisors who will run you through some debt solutions available and discuss in more detail logbook loans.